novak-99/MLPP/README.md

 ```cpp
 #include "MLPP/LinReg/LinReg.hpp"
 ```
 Next, instantiate an object of the class.
-Don't forget to pass the input set, output set as parameters.
+Don't forget to pass the input set and output set as parameters.
 ```cpp
 LinReg model(inputSet, outputSet);
 ```